hyurl/dontstop/README.md

     semantic purpose, chaining properties with unlimited depth, even they hasn't been defined.
     - `name` Sets the top level name of the chain, used for prefixing property names.
-When passing `target` a named function, this argument is not necessary.
+When passing `target` a named function or an object with `name` property, this argument is not necessary.
 - `DontStopProxy.name` This readonly property returns the name of the current reference property (only if the property is set function, or is auto-generated).